antoniablanco/DD_optimization_c_plusplus/README.md

 ## Examples

-For a more comprehensive understanding of these classes, it is recommended to thoroughly review the examples available in the **"/Examples/"** folder within the code, and execute **Knapsack/KnapsackMain** *or* **IndependentSet/IndependentSetMain.** These examples are generic and open for testing different values.
+For a more comprehensive understanding of these classes, it is recommended to thoroughly review the examples available in the **"/Examples/"** folder within the code, and execute **Knapsack/KnapsackMain, IndependentSet/IndependentSetMain** or **SetCovering/SetCoveringMain.** These examples are generic and open for testing different values.
 In light of the above, the examples will be explained below.

 #### Knapsack